DarkMatterAI/VVS_benchmarks/README.md

 the top results is printed to the console on completion.
 An example result file is provided at `src/bbknn/src/demo/demo_results.csv`.

 ### Expected run time
-The demo completes in approximately 5 on a normal desktop with a single GPU (the first run is slower, as containers are built for the first time and model weights are downloaded from HuggingFace).
+The demo completes in approximately 5-10 minutes on a normal desktop with a single GPU (the first run is slower, as containers are built for the first time and model weights are downloaded from HuggingFace).

 ## 4. Instructions for Use